john30/ebusd-esp/README.md

 Firmware for ESP8266, ESP8285, and ESP32 allowing eBUS communication for ebusd with lowest possible latency.

 ## History
-For a history of version and changes made therein, see the [change log](Changelog.md).
+For a history of versions and changes made therein, see the [change log](Changelog.md).

 ## Flashing